Oklo: The Story of Nuclear's Startup Revolution

 No Revenue, Significant Losses

-The company has yet to generate any revenue and suffered a net loss of about $25 million in the second quarter and $55 million for the year ending in June.
+Oklo still hasn’t generated revenue.
+And it’s already spending like a company preparing for prime time, posting net losses of about $25 million in the second quarter and about $55 million for the year ending in June.

 Non-Binding Agreements